 I wanted to change up the recipe a bit to make it my own, so I threw in some peanut butter, not really knowing what would happen to the composition of the muffin–I have about zero scientific knowledge about what makes baked goods do their thing.
 To my surprise, they turned out quite well, fluffy with a nice, subtle peanut butter flavor.
 I would’ve liked them to be a touch more moist, so if anybody has any suggestions on that, I’d be happy to hear them!
 I only put peanut butter in half the mixture to see which ones tasted better, and hands down PB won.
 But feel free to omit it, if you are boring.

 - 2 tsp baking powder

 Preheat oven to 350 degrees.
 Line muffin tin with 12 liners.

 In a food processor (or a blender, if you must) pulse oats til they form a powder.
-Add all remaining ingredients to food processor and blend til a smooth batter forms.
-If you do not have a food processor, add ground oats and all remaining ingredients to a large bowl and whisk (and whisk, and whisk) until you get the batter as smooth as possible.
+Add ground oats and all remaining ingredients to a large bowl and whisk until you get a smooth batter.